dd2480-group-9/assignment3-scrapy/DD2480_report.md

 ### Evaluation

 1. How detailed is your coverage measurement?
+It is not sufficiently detailed and it is destructive to the codebase.

 2. What are the limitations of your own tool?
+The tools we have are targeted toward a single function, therefore, it is inefficient.

 3. Are the results of your tool consistent with existing coverage tools?
+Yes

 ## Coverage improvement